-Your vehicle is equipped with an electrical power converter that changes 110-volt power to 12-volt power to 12-volt power to run 12-volt appliances in your vehicle.
-It gets the 110-volt power from the shoreline or t optional generator.
+Your travel trailer is equipped with an electrical power converter that changes 110-volt power to 12-volt power to run 12-volt appliances in your vehicle.
+It gets the 110-volt power from the shoreline connection or an optional generator.
 The power converter will be located either under the side of the rear bed, under the refrigerator or at the base of a cabinet.